-When it comes to caring for your oral health, preventing problems from happening in the first place is key.
-With twice-annual visits to White Smiles Family Dental, we can stay on top of your oral health, detecting problems while they are still small and easy to treat.
+When you combine your efforts with twice-annual checkups at our Springfield, MO dental practice, you have the perfect recipe for a problem-free smile.
+At White Smiles Family Dental, we can help you stay on top of your oral health by detecting problems while they are still small and easy to treat.

 The Importance of Patient Education

-Comprehensive Dental Cleaning
+Comprehensive Dental Cleaning in the 65804 Area

 During a dental cleaning you can expect:

 - Education on products you can use at home to help keep teeth clean between appointments

 Are you due or overdue for a dental cleaning in Springfield, MO?
 Call White Smiles Family Dental and speak to a helpful member of our team to schedule.